eclipse-emf/org.eclipse.emf/README.md

 # Eclipse Modeling Framework

-Eclipse EMF&trace; is a modeling framework and code generation facility for building tools and other applications based on a structured data model.
+Eclipse EMF&trade; is a modeling framework and code generation facility for building tools and other applications based on a structured data model.
 From a model specification described in XMI, EMF provides tools and runtime support to produce a set of Java classes for the model, a set of adapter classes that enable viewing and command-based editing of the model, and a basic editor.